A View On Cities > Dresden > Dresden Attractions > Goldener Reiter

 Augustus the Strong

-Augustus the Strong was responsible for several of the city's famous baroque buildings, including the Zwinger.
-During his reign Dresden became an important cultural center, nicknamed Florence at the Elbe.
+Augustus the Strong was responsible for several of the city’s famous Baroque buildings, including the Zwinger.
+During his reign, Dresden became an important cultural center, nicknamed Florence at the Elbe.
 When he died in 1733 his son Augustus III decided to erect a gilded equestrian statue in honor of his illustrious father.
-Goldener Reiter

-The statue was designed by the French court sculptor Jean Joseph Vinanche and cast by a smith from Augsburg, Ludwig Wiedemann in 1734.
-In 1735 the gilded statue was unveiled at Neustadt, near the Augustusbridge.
+The statue was designed by the French court sculptor Jean Joseph Vinanche and cast in 1734 by Ludwig Wiedemann, a smith from Augsburg.
+The following year, the gilded statue was unveiled at Neustadt, near the Augustusbridge.
 The large pedestal was completed much later, in 1884.

 Postwar Restoration